pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 The data in the example is in the format we want it to be as the rows contain the clustering variable, and the columns are the features by which we seek to cluster.

 ### Scaling
-When the features are not measured with the same method, we first need to scale the data.
+When the features are not measured with the same method, we first need to normalise the data.
 We don't need to do so in this case because all features are in volume per day.
 If, for example, we try to segment customers and we have their average daily water consumption, the number of times they contact the utility, and whether they are in a hardship program, then we have three very different variables that need scaling.

-The `scale()` function normalises data to.
+The `scale()` function normalises data.
 The default setting of this function calculates the mean and standard deviation of the entire vector, then scales each element by subtracting the mean and dividing the result by the standard deviation.
 The output of the `scale()` function is a matrix with normalised observations.

 A matrix in R is different from a data frame because all observations are of the same type, and you can undertake algebra with its content.
 A data frame can store observations of many kinds, as long as each column has the same kind of data.